Emotional health for CCU students

 - Sometimes fully participating in college leads to considerable emotional stress.

 - Sometimes bad things happen in college that lead to emotional distress.

 - Sometimes mental diseases first appear in young adulthood.

 These are all good reasons to be proactive in promoting emotional health.
-The resources on this page provide information about counseling services available to students, self-help opportunities, and ways to get involved in promoting emotional well being of all CCU students through involvement in peer education programs.
+The resources on this page provide information about counseling services available to students, self-help opportunities, and ways to get involved in promoting emotional well being of all CCU students.